emintz/ArduinoLib/RTOSAid/README.md

 the ESP32 FreeRTOS APIs is helpful, but not required.

 Since the library is (meant to be, at least) self-documenting, it features long class, function, and variable names.
-We hope that this doesn't burden our users.
+We hope that doesn't overly inconvenience you.

 ### Arduino-Related Prerequisites